perarulalan15/Horse_health_prediction/README.md

-# Horse Health Prediction using Machine Learning and Streamlit
+# Horse Health Prediction

 ## Introduction

-This project aims to predict a horse's health using machine learning algorithms and deploying the model in a Streamlit web application.
+This project aims to predict a horse's health using machine learning algorithms and deploying the model in a Streamlit web application and also in Django Framework.
 Horse health is crucial, and early detection of health issues can be life-saving.
 This application allows users to input various features related to the horse's condition and get predictions about its health status.

 https://horsehealthprediction.streamlit.app/